ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 We operate across a range of engagement models.
 Sometimes this means we provide self-directed, multi-disciplinary teams to deliver an outcome.
 At other times, our engineers are working collaboratively alongside our clients' own people.
 Some work is more advisory, where we’re helping a client determine a way forward or overcome a particular challenge.

 There’s a lot that changes based on the sector we’re working in, the technology stack we’re using, the nature of the engagement or the specific context of each piece of work.
-But across it all, our consistent underlying approach serves us and our clients very well.
+But across it all, we apply a consistent underlying approach which serves us and our clients very well.

-We follow these principles for software development.
+Based on our experience, we've distilled the following principles for software development to communicate how we work and help guide our teams.

 ## 1) Build quality in